jackofseattle/knex-multiconnect/README.md

 ## Introduction

-> The small library is designed to help manage multiple connection pools when using the [Knex](https://github.com/tgriesser/knex) SQL builder library.
+> Designed to help manage multiple connection pools when using the [Knex](https://github.com/tgriesser/knex) SQL builder library.
 Most often, the need for multiple connections arises when using a database that contains slaves that act as read-only replicas.
 With this library, you can register multiple Knex instances that are associated with a type: read or write.
 When you need to make a query, you can select to use a connection that is marked as either read or write, depending on the type of query you intend to execute.

+> Ideally, this functionality would be moved into the Knex library, or perhaps even down further into the pooling library that Knex utilizing.
+Until then, this is a nice proof of concept for functionality.

 ## Usage